Drink to me only with thine eyes,

 See also EYE-BLINK, CLEM, GAZE-DOWN, LOVE SIGNALS III.YouTube Video: Make eye contact with the person in this video.

-Top: Cary Grant giving and receiving eye-contact from Rosalind Russell (picture credit: Columbia Pictures, copyright 1940).
+Top: Cary Grant giving and receiving eye-contact from Joan Fontaine in the 1941 movie Suspicion (picture credit: RKO, copyright 1941).
 Bottom: Photo of Gorilla gorilla and Homo sapiens eyes (note the prominent white of the human eye around the iris, which may have evolved to enhance readability of gaze direction; copyright 2004 by DK Publishing, Inc.)